-A Dallas Morning News photo of the tornado taken from the roof of the paper's building.
+A Dallas Morning News photo of the tornado taken from the roof of the paper's former building.
 The view is looking west by a little north.
 The white facade on the right is Union Station.
 The shed roofs (long gone now) protected passenger rail platforms, while the dark, windowed construction spanning them provided overhead access to the platforms.
 The tornado is on Vilbig St where, as is quite evident by the incredible amount of debris, it is inflicting its worst property damage.

 "Trust the tale, not the teller."
 D. H. Lawrence